-Jurisdiction Dimension of the organizing framework Key findings There are no widely available influenza A(H5N1) vaccines for public use in Canada; however, the decision to use a targeted vaccine for H5 influenza would depend on the risk of infection during an outbreak CFIA provides national biosecurity standards, protocols, and strategies for those in the poultry and dairy service industry as well as information to the public on their website on facts about avian influenza, including information on how avian influenza is detected and treated The Canadian Wildlife Health Cooperative (CWHC) has a Dashboard where it displays suspected and confirmed cases of HPAI infections in wildlife in Canada; it also provides a list of provincial telephone hotlines for individuals to contact them if they find sick or dead wildlife The dashboard is managed in collaboration with CFIA and Environment and Climate Change Canada (ECCC), and the data on suspected and confirmed cases can be filtered by province, data, and species British Columbia (B.C.)
-Public health strategies Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Physical distancing Following safe food handling procedures Farm and market biosecurity measures (e.g., ventilation, controlled access, cleaning and disinfection practices) Non-pharmaceutical measures to control the spread of infections Case and contact management Isolation and quarantine Border control measures Pharmaceutical measures used as part of public health strategies Vaccinations (in animals) Antiviral medications Surveillance and reporting Priority populations Groups at higher risk of exposure Working on a commercial poultry farm (e.g., producers), including seasonal/migrant workers Working with non-commercial or backyard flocks The government of B.C. maintains an avian influenza webpage with a list of resources to help individuals with potential exposure to birds and flocks to detect and prevent disease, including guidance from CFIA and Environment Canada The Provincial Infection Control Network of British Columbia (PICNet) released interim infection prevention and control recommendations for healthcare settings PICNet has classified the risk of HPAI infections in human as low, as the majority of human cases are sporadic upon exposure to A(H5) virus through exposed environments As of June 2023, sustained human-to-human transmission has not yet been observed Recommendations include being alert, implementing appropriate precautions (e.g., medical mask/N95 respirator, hand hygiene, gown, eye protection), notifying clinical authorities, and testing for influenza virus Risk reduction strategies include the seasonal influenza vaccination, antiviral treatment with Oseltamivir, and post-exposure prophylaxis In Spring 2023, British Columbia announced an investment of \$5 million CAD to support a Farmed Animal Disease Program initiative that is designed to enhance biosecurity measures, equipment, research and training, and preventative response In June 2023, the BC Centre for Disease Control released their Management of Specific Diseases Interim H5N1 Avian Influenza Outbreak report, which aims to provide public health officials with guidance on the management of human exposure to avian influenza and management strategies
+Jurisdiction Dimension of the organizing framework Key findings Hunting and trapping wild birds and mammals (e.g., Indigenous harvesters) Zanamivir for both treatment and prophylaxis of individuals seven years of age and older.
+There are no widely available influenza A(H5N1) vaccines for public use in Canada, but the decision to use a targeted vaccine for H5 influenza would depend on the risk of infection during an outbreak.
+CFIA provides national biosecurity standards, protocols and strategies for those in the poultry and dairy service industry as well as information to the public on their website on facts about avian influenza, including information on how avian influenza is detected and treated.
+The national farm biosecurity standards recommend implementing the principles of assessing the biosecurity risks, developing a biosecurity plan that addresses risks, implementing biosecurity measures, monitoring flock health and gathering disease and pest information, and reassessing risks.
+The Canadian Wildlife Health Cooperative (CWHC) has a dashboard where it displays suspected and confirmed cases of HPAI infections in wildlife in Canada; it also provides a list of provincial telephone hotlines for individuals to contact them if they find sick or dead wildlife.
+The dashboard is managed in collaboration with CFIA and Environment and Climate Change Canada (ECCC), and the data on suspected and confirmed cases can be filtered by province, data, and species.
+Between January 2022 and July 2024, over 3,000 suspected and confirmed positive cases were reported in Canada across both birds and mammals.
+British Columbia (B.C.)
+Public health strategies Non-pharmaceutical measures to prevent infection Avoiding sources of exposure (e.g., reducing contact with infectious birds, animals, or environments) Using personal protective equipment (e.g., masks, gloves) Washing hands Physical distancing Following safe food handling procedures and recommended cooking temperatures Farm and market biosecurity measures (e.g., ventilation, controlled access, cleaning and disinfection practices) Non-pharmaceutical measures to control the spread of infections Case and contact management Isolation and quarantine Border-control measures Pharmaceutical measures used as part of public health strategies Vaccinations (in animals) Antiviral medications The government of B.C. maintains an avian influenza webpage with a list of resources to help individuals with potential exposure to birds and flocks to detect and prevent disease, including guidance from CFIA and Environment Canada.
+The Provincial Infection Control Network of British Columbia (PICNet) released interim infection prevention and control recommendations for health care settings.
+PICNet has classified the risk of HPAI infections in human as low, as the majority of human cases are sporadic upon exposure to A(H5) virus through exposed environments.
+As of June 2023, sustained human-to-human transmission has not yet been observed.
+Recommendations include being alert, implement appropriate precautions (e.g., medical mask/N95 respirator, hand hygiene, gown, eye protection), notify clinical authorities, and test for influenza virus.
+Risk reduction strategies include the seasonal influenza vaccination, antiviral treatment with oseltamivir, and post-exposure prophylaxis.
+In Spring 2023, British Columbia announced an investment of \$5 million dollars to support a Farmed Animal Disease Program initiative that is designed to enhance biosecurity measures, equipment, research and training, and preventative response.
+In June 2023, the BC Centre for Disease Control released their Management of Specific Diseases Interim H5N1 Avian Influenza Outbreak report, which aims to provide public health officials with guidance on the management of human exposure to avian influenza and management strategies.
+The CFIA national avian influenza dashboard has reported a total of 389 suspected and confirmed cases of HPAI as of 14 July 2024 across both birds and mammals in British Columbia.